grumpyclimber/construction/article.md

 Our list has only 30 elements!
 We were expecting a bigger number, what happened?
 Unfortunately we're trying to scrape a dynamic website. (a more [in depth article](https://www.zesty.io/mindshare/marketing-technology/dynamic-vs-static-websites/) on the matter).
 Dataquest loads only the first 30 posts when our browser opens the forums page, if we want to see more we have to scroll down.
 But how do we program our scraper to scroll down?
 [Selenium](https://selenium-python.readthedocs.io/) is a go-to solution for that issue but we're going to use something much simpler:
 * scroll down to the bottom of the website
 * when we reach the end save the website as file
-* instead of processing a website with BeautifulSoup, we'll process that file
+* instead of processing a link with BeautifulSoup, we'll process that file

 Let's get to scrolling down:

 ![20211207_132125](https://user-images.githubusercontent.com/87883118/145162982-e907978a-5ff0-49ca-8830-f377618ddb52.jpg)

 Yes that is an actual fork pushing down the 'down arrow' on the keyboard, weighted down with an empty coffee cup (the author of this post does not encourage any unordinary use of cutlery or dishware around your electronic equipment).
 Having scrolled down to the very bottom, we can save the website using > File > Save Page As...
-Now we can load that file into our notebook and commence scraping:
+Now we can load that file into our notebook and commence scraping, this time we'll target every new row ```tr```.
+Because ultimately we're not interested in scraping just the links, we want to extract as much data as possible.
+As you remember when we hovered the mouse cursor over ```<tr ...>``` tag a lot has been highlighted.
+Not only the title, with link, but also amount of replies, views etc.

 ```python
 import codecs
 # this is the file of the website, after scrolling all the way down: